-Warning: Do NOT install the DWA-125 USB Adapter into your computer before installing the driver software from the D-Link CD.
+Warning: Do NOT connect the DWA-140 RangeBooster N USB Adapter to your computer before installing the driver software from the D-Link CD.

-Turn on the computer and Insert the D-Link DWA-125 Driver CD in the CD-ROM drive.
+Turn on the computer and insert the D-Link DWA-140 Driver CD in the CD-ROM drive.